julianoes/rtk-sender-example/README.md

 1. Install [MAVSDK](https://github.com/mavlink/MAVSDK) on your system.
 2. Install `cmake` and a compiler such as `GCC`.
+3. Then cloning the rtk-sender-example
+4. Then go inside the rtk-sender-example directory.
-3. Get the git submodule: `git submodule update --init --recursive`.
+5. Get the git submodule: `git submodule update --init --recursive`.

 ## Build